dxstiny/cevlib/README.md

 # cevlib x PyScript
 inofficial python library for cev.eu (NOT affiliated)

-this branch's version is fully compatible with PyScript and thus runs in (almost) every browser - no back end needed!
+the version of this branch is fully compatible with PyScript and therefore runs in (almost) every browser - no back end required! to use PyScript, "." in includes must be replaced by "_" (e.g. "cevlib.match" -> "cevlib_match")

 ## Terms of Use
 please refer to [cev.eu's Terms of Use](https://www.cev.eu/terms-of-use/)